 Singing It Back

-What he is describing, what we try to express as Unitarian Universalists, are these truths:
+What we try to express as Unitarian Universalists, are these truths:

 - Each of us is unique.

 - Each of us has gifts we were given at birth – we were born with these gifts; they are wired within us.

 - Each of us has the responsibility to apply these talents to the world.

 - Each of us must navigate how to find our place in creation’s fold, while understanding that everyone around us is involved in the very same pursuit.